 The frequency range for raccoon screams has been reported to span from 2 kHz to 8 kHz, while the pitch for raccoon growls tends to fall in the lower range – below 1 kHz.
-The loudness level of these vocalizations vary depending on how close one is standing to the source.
+The loudness level of these vocalizations varies depending on how close one is to the source.
 Research has shown that both raccoon screams and growls can reach levels over 100 dB when measured at a distance of 10 feet away from the animal uttering them.

-In addition to audible vocalizations, studies have demonstrated that wild raccoons also use nonverbal communication through body language and scent marking behavior during interactions with other individuals within their habitat.
+In addition to audible vocalizations, studies have demonstrated that wild raccoons also use nonverbal communication through body language and scent-marking behavior during interactions with other individuals within their habitat.
 This further demonstrates the complexity of interspecies communication among wildlife populations sharing an environment.